 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

 But the Chase Sapphire Reserve annual fee is $550, not waived the first year.
 You might ask yourself if the card benefits are enough to make paying the Chase Sapphire Reserve annual fee worth it.
-After all, cards like the Chase Sapphire Preferred® Card come with a $95 fee and a higher welcome bonus — 60,000 Chase points after spending $4,000 on purchases in the first three months of account opening.
+After all, cards like the Chase Sapphire Preferred® Card come with a $95 fee and a higher welcome bonus — 80,000 bonus points after you spend $4,000 on purchases in the first 3 months.

 It’s worth the annual fee for many who value the card’s ongoing perks.
 For example, it has new Lyft and DoorDash credits, and it comes with an annual $300 travel credit.

 The Chase Sapphire Reserve absolutely can be worth the annual fee, but it’s not for everyone.

 Is the Chase Sapphire Reserve annual fee worth it?

 With the Chase Sapphire Reserve card, you’ll earn 50,000 Chase Ultimate Rewards points (worth $750 in travel) after you spend $4,000 on purchases in the first three months from account opening.
 You can also earn an unusually large amount of points when spending in the Chase Sapphire Reserve travel category — 3 Chase Ultimate Rewards points per dollar on a wide variety of travel purchases (excluding $300 travel credit) and dining worldwide and 1 Chase point per dollar on all other purchases.